Skip to main content

 Your daily nutritional choices create the biochemical landscape in which hormones operate.
 Certain dietary patterns can either amplify or dampen the stimulus for erythropoiesis.
 A diet high in processed foods, refined sugars, and unhealthy fats promotes a state of chronic inflammation and can contribute to insulin resistance.

-Hyperinsulinemia, or elevated insulin levels, has been shown to be directly related to erythropoiesis, providing another stimulus for the to increase red blood cell production.
+Hyperinsulinemia, or elevated insulin levels, has been shown to be directly related to erythropoiesis, providing another stimulus for the bone marrow to increase red blood cell production.
 Therefore, adopting an anti-inflammatory dietary framework is a primary line of defense.

 • Focus on Whole Foods A diet rich in vegetables, fruits, lean proteins, and healthy fats helps to lower systemic inflammation.
 These foods provide a wealth of phytonutrients and antioxidants that support cellular health and metabolic function.